 The university counselor will guide the students towards autonomy and emphasize the following important aspects of the admissions process:

 - Attention to detail and organization (helping students gain control of applications and deadlines)

 - Self-Knowledge (helping students to discover and articulate their strengths)

 - Education (helping students to research all academic programs)

 The ASM University Counselors present information periodically throughout the year at ASM.
-Beginning in the spring of the junior year or by request, the counselors offer customized university consultation for students and their families; the individualized counseling relationship continues through to the end of the application process.
+Beginning in the spring of the junior year or by request, the counselors offer customized university consultation for students and their families; the individualized counseling relationship continues through to the end of the application, graduation and new enrollment process.
 Working together, students, parents and counselors generate recommendations for prospective universities.
-Furthermore, in a series of University Preparation lessons, the counselors advise the students about a strategy for the process, including required test-taking, college visits, essay writing and presenting oneself, and an overall timeline for the process.
+Furthermore, in a series of University Preparation lessons, the counselors advise the students about a strategy for the process, including psychometric testing, career and university research, required test-taking, college visits, essay writing, presenting oneself in a CV and interview, and an overall timeline for the process.

 A-K: Mrs. Karathanasis, firstname.lastname@example.org

 Ms. Westmoreland is also the SAT Coordinator, and Mrs. Karathanasis is the IB CAS Coordinator.

 Our University Counselors abide by the best practices of admissions as defined by NACAC, International ACAC and the College Board.